winitzki/scall/tutorial/programming_dhall.md

 "Polymorphic records" is a feature of some programming languages where, say, the record   type `{ x : Natural, y : Bool }` is considered to be a type of records having a `Natural` field `x` and a Boolean field `y` and possibly other fields that the code (in this scope) does not need to know about.

-A function that requires its argument to have type `{ x : Natural, y : Bool }` will then also accept an argument of type `{ x : Natural, y : Bool, z : Text }` and will ignore the value `z`.
+In a language with polymorphic records, a function that requires its argument to have type `{ x : Natural, y : Bool }` will then also accept an argument of type `{ x : Natural, y : Bool, z : Text }` and will ignore the value `z`.

 Other languages support subtyping of records: a record type `{ x : Natural, y : Bool, z : Text }` is considered to be a subtype of `{ x : Natural, y : Bool }`.

 Dhall does not supports subtyping or polymorphic records, but it does include some facilities to work with records polymorphically.

 A typical use case for polymorphic records is when a function requires an argument of a record type `{ a : A, b : B }`, but we would like that function to accept records with more fields, for example, of type `{ a : A, b : B, c : C, d : D }`.
-The function only needs the fields `a` and `b` and should ignore any other fields.
+The function should ignore any  fields other than `a` and `b`.

 To implement this behavior in Dhall, use a field selection operation: any unexpected fields will be automatically removed.